-Law Enforcement & Police in Society Prerequisite: All CJS 100-level courses
+Law Enforcement & Police in Society

 This course gives students an overview of the police and their mission.
 It examines the evolution of policing as well as methods, issues, and challenges to present-day policing.
 The course also looks at technology in the service of law enforcement and explores the future of policing.